-Also referred to as "Cuban Eights," the 5/8ths and 3/4 loops must have the same radii; lines between the loops flown at exactly 45 degrees (Fig. 42).
-Wind correction shall be applied throughout the figure so that the 45degree lines intersect at the exact mid-point of the Horizontal Eight.
+Also referred to as "Cuban Eights," the 5/8ths and 3/4 loops must have the same radii; lines between the loops must be of equal length (line length criteria applies: Fig 14) and wind corrected to be flown at exactly 45 degrees (Fig. 42).
 If there are roll elements on the 45 degree line(s), they will be positioned so that the lines before and after the roll are of equal length.
 When the 5/8ths loop portion is preceded or followed by a roll element, there must be no visible line between the roll element and the 5/8ths loop.
 Inserting a line between the roll element and 5/8ths loop portion requires a minimum downgrade of 2 points.

-The start and finish of the figure and the bottoms (or tops if reversed) of the 5/8ths and 3/4 loops must be at the same altitude.
+The radius of the 1/8 loop between the 45 degree line and horizontal flight need not equal the radii of the 5/8ths and 3/4 loops of the Horizontal 8.